 - Custom: Only Install windows, This is the one to pick if you have a new PC or HDD and want a fresh install.

 - Once you make the custom selection you will be asked what drive you would like to install the operating system on to.

 This is where I had some issues.
 It didn’t like the Telstra Bigpond email address and said it was reserved.
-I guess this is because Bigpond is migrating some accounts over to the outlook address.
-So as this PC is for another person I had to sign them up for a outlook address.
+I guess this is because Bigpond is migrating some accounts over to the Outlook address.
+So as this PC is for another person I had to sign them up for an Outlook address.

 So if they are Someone@bigpond they got an address someome@outlook.
 It’s not a big deal as they don’t need to use it but it’s just to set up the PC first you can add another user or delete this account later.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.

 I love fast toys like Motorcycles, Cars, Jetskis, Boats, and Computers so writing about them is easy.
 Working on them is fun.